-In a shared hosting environment the customer shares the server as it acts as a host to multiple clients or businesses.
-The shared hosting includes sharing of the applications and software within the physical server.
+In a shared hosting environment, the customer shares the server as it acts as a host to multiple clients or businesses.
+The shared hosting includes the sharing of the applications and software within the physical server.
 The hosting provider deploys an interface which allows multiple customers to customize their services according to their business needs.
 Shared hosting is cost-efficient because there is no need to employ technical staff to manage your website and also the cost of the server is shared.

 Data Center Infrastructure Management (DCIM)

 Data center infrastructure management tools track the performance of IT related equipment to analyze data about infrastructure components such as servers, storage, network, etc. It also helps in the decision-making process as well as aids in optimal use of IT hardware.
 DCIM tools enable data centers to control storage, power, and cooling in real time.
 The tools basically administer the relationship between the facility and the IT systems.
 The energy monitoring sensors can be installed in the data center to analyze power usage effectiveness and cooling system energy efficiency.
 This type of approach is called Continuous Modeling which allows the IT head to observe the changes in the infrastructure and make decisions based on the data.

 The processes which are performed within a data center are basically known as data center operations.
 There are infrastructure operations which include installing, managing, monitoring and updating servers along with storage and network resources.
 Security is essential for any data center which includes physical and logical security in the premises.
 Management of all the processes within the data center should be taken care of along with monitoring of policies.
 To let your data center function smoothly it is essential to consider the consistency of operations which ensures continuous availability of facilities.